 Prepare for the worst when travelling around on a road trip, and always have a snake kit at the ready!
 This is an affordable, good-quality one from Amazon that I always keep in my car and I recommend you do the same!

 An item I often forget when travelling is a torch.
 Most of the time I think ‘i’ll just use my phone.’
 But, when I needed a torch on my North Queensland road trip to get to the outside toilet when my phone was dead, I kind of regretted not having packed one.

 You can never go wrong with a durable torch like this one.

 Water bottles.
 We all need them.
 And in this eco-friendly day and age, it’s important to never rely on the idea of purchasing plastic water bottles whenever you travel.

 Personally, I love this one because it’s big enough to carry 2.5L of water which is awesome for road trips!

 I also always travel with a water filter/ purifier in case I decide to drink from a river when I run out of water on a hike, or I get stuck somewhere without any clean water options and need more water!

-Another water bottle that is one of my road trip must have items is my insulated water canister– able to keep my water hot when I boil it in the morning and want to use it for coffee or tea throughout the day, but also able to keep my water cold on those really hot days.
+Another water bottle that is one of my road trip must have items is my insulated water bottle– able to keep my water hot when I boil it in the morning and want to use it for coffee or tea throughout the day, but also able to keep my water cold on those really hot days.